RUBY REDING

 Rotterdam

 I have facilitated workshops in Rotterdam and London at Turf Projects including collaborative filmmaking in the field, river ecologies and poetics.
 From 2023–2024, I was Researcher in the Fine Art department at Goldsmiths, University of London.
+I have programmed exhibitions on energy infrastructure such as ‘shadow circuits’, at MaMA in Rotterdam.

 ︎︎︎ Email